tlightfootr/Hell_Factory_POC/README.md

 # Hell_Factory_POC
- Just a proof of concept for an upcoming hell themed factory building game.
+ proof of concept for a minecart mechanic for a hell themed factory building game.

  Made in Unity